ing-bank/lion/packages/overlays/docs/OverlayOverview.md

 ## Defining different types of overlays

-When browsing to the average ui library, one can encounter multiple names for occurrences of overlays.
+When browsing through the average ui library, one can encounter multiple names for occurrences of overlays.
 Here is a list of names encountered throughout the years:
 - dialog
 - modal